gitlabhq/omnibus-gitlab/doc/update/gitlab_16_changes.md

 Bundled Grafana is deprecated and is no longer supported.
 It will be removed in GitLab 16.3.

 For more information, see [deprecation notes](https://docs.gitlab.com/ee/administration/monitoring/performance/grafana_configuration.html#deprecation-of-bundled-grafana).

+### Upgrade GitLab Docker image to use Ubuntu 22.04 as base

+This upgrades `openssh-server` to `1:8.9p1-3`.

+Using `ssh-keyscan -t rsa` with older OpenSSH clients to obtain public key information will no longer be viable due to deprecations listed in [OpenSSH 8.7 Release Notes](https://www.openssh.com/txt/release-8.7).

+Workaround is to make use of a different key type, or upgrade the client OpenSSH to a version >= 8.7